Ex-Omni: Enabling 3D Facial Animation Generation for Omni-modal Large Language Models: Experiments

 \subsection{Experiments Results and Analysis}

-\paragraph{3D Facial Animation Generation Results.} As shown in Table~\ref{tab:speech2face}, compared with cascaded baselines that combine Omni backbones with external facial decoders (\textit{e.g.,} EmoTalk and UniTalker), Ex-Omni produces facial animation results that are more closely aligned with the Audio2Face-3D reference, demonstrating the effectiveness of directly generating facial animation within a unified framework.
-We further observe that under cascaded settings with identical task-specific facial decoders, pipelines built upon different OLLMs exhibit relatively similar performance, indicating that in cascaded schemes the overall S2F quality is primarily determined by the cascaded downstream task-specific model rather than the choice of the OLLMs.
+\paragraph{3D Facial Animation Generation Results.} As shown in Table~\ref{tab:speech2face}, compared with cascaded baselines that combine omni backbones with external blendshape decoders (\textit{e.g.,} EmoTalk and UniTalker), Ex-Omni achieves better audio-visual synchronization according to the independently computed SyncNet metrics, demonstrating the effectiveness of directly generating facial animation within a unified framework.
+After adding Qwen2.5-Omni-3B to the comparison, we observe the same overall pattern more clearly: under cascaded settings with identical task-specific blendshape decoders, pipelines built upon different OLLM backbones, including Qwen2.5-Omni-3B, Qwen2.5-Omni-7B, and Ex-Omni, still exhibit relatively similar performance.
+This suggests that in cascaded schemes the overall S2F quality is primarily determined by the downstream task-specific model rather than by the upstream OLLM backbone.
 In contrast, Ex-Omni benefits from native S2F generation, where facial animation and speech are generated jointly within a single framework.
-This design avoids potential information loss introduced by intermediate speech generation and leads to more natural facial animation generation.
-We also note that on the Ex-A2F-EN benchmark, Ex-Omni exhibits relatively higher error compared to other settings.
-This is mainly because Ex-Omni tends to generate longer speech responses, which increases the temporal length and complexity of the corresponding facial animation sequences, thereby imposing higher demands on the facial decoder.
+This design avoids potential information loss introduced by intermediate speech generation and leads to more synchronized and stable facial animation generation.
 We further evaluate T2F generation using the same evaluation protocol, with textual input as the only difference, and observe consistent trends across all benchmarks.
-Finally, we note that Ex-Omni is trained using blendshape annotations generated by Audio2Face-3D, which may introduce a bias when using the same model as a reference.
-However, Audio2Face-3D itself is trained on professionally captured motion-capture data and is widely regarded as a strong proxy for high-quality 3D facial motion.
-Using its predictions as supervision and as a reference for open-ended dialogue responses therefore provides a scalable and consistent approximation in open-domain settings.

-\paragraph{Human Evaluation Results.} We conduct a human A/B preference study to complement the automatic evaluation in Table \ref{tab:speech2face} and to reduce potential bias introduced by reference-based metrics.
-Since the quantitative protocol measures similarity to Audio2Face-3D rather than perceptual quality, S2F model that are optimized differently may be unfairly penalized despite generating plausible facial motions.
-As shown in Table~\ref{tab:abtest}, Ex-Omni consistently achieves strong human preference when evaluators focus on mouth-speech synchronization.
-Across all comparisons, Ex-Omni wins in 55\%-80\% of the samples, with only 5\%-10\% ties, yielding overall preference scores of 60.0\%-82.5\%.
-Moreover, the inter-rater consistency measured by MMF remains high (70.0\%-73.8\%), indicating that evaluators typically form a clear majority preference for each sample and that the observed advantages of Ex-Omni are reproducible rather than driven by noisy individual judgments.
-These results provide direct perceptual evidence that Ex-Omni produces more accurate and stable facial motion.